-The M.A. program in Political Science prepares students for public service and business careers and/or further study in Political Science, Public Policy or law.
-Students can choose to enroll in a traditional masters program or apply to the Community Fellows program.
-Students are encouraged to take the traditional track who are interested in continuing their graduate training beyond the Masters level, teaching in community college or high school, or working in a business setting in which a knowledge of the political process is necessary.
-Students interested in careers in state or local public service or non-profit work may be best suited for the Community Fellows program, in which the student works for 15 hours/week for a local agency on a project related to community (re)development.
-Particular emphasis in both tracks is placed on close faculty-student interaction both in classes and hands-on projects with local or regional partners.
+The Master of Arts in Politics and Policy program prepares students for public service, careers in the private sector, and/or further study in Political Science, public policy, or law school.
+Students have the option of enrolling in a traditional master’s program or applying to the Community Fellows program.
+Students who are interested in continuing their graduate experience beyond the master’s level, teaching in a community college or high school, or working in a private company are encouraged to pursue the traditional track.
+Students who would like to pursue a career in a state of local public service agency or engage in nonprofit work may wish to pursue the Community Fellows program, where a student will work for a 15 hours per week in a local agency on a project related to community development.
+Regardless of track option, there is a particular emphasis on a close faculty-student interaction in classes and on projects with local or regional partners.

 - Development of WDIY Public Radio segments on suburban sprawl

 - Study of community activism in West Bethlehem No-Mall Movement

 - Market-Towns Initiative in the Delaware-Lehigh River Heritage Corridor

 - Work with Community Action Committee of Lehigh Valley on Green Futures Fund and regional farmers market

 - Study of direct foreign investment in democratization in former communist-bloc nations

 - Analysis of political activism by Lehigh Valley nonprofit organizations

 Completion of the Master of Arts program is typically 12 months for Community Fellows and 12-15 months for the students on the traditional track.

 For more information about the graduate program in Political Science, please contact Interim Director of Graduate Studies, Professor Laura Olson (email@example.com) or 610-758-3346.